10 Tool Storage Hacks for Your Cabinet-Style Box

 1. Mount Wrenches on the Lid

 You motorheads out there know just how many different wrenches you need to do what you do.
 You also know that losing wrenches in a seemingly endless debris pile of tools can make the work you do absolutely miserable.
-Our first tool storage hack is just for you: mount your wrenches on the underside of the lid.
+My first tool storage hack is just for you: mount your wrenches on the underside of the lid.

 There are lots of ways to do this.
 One of the easiest is to attach heavy-duty magnets to the lid.
 Your wrenches can be hung on the magnets for easy retrieval and storage.
 If you do not like the magnets solution, you can actually buy brackets made specifically for mounting wrenches of assorted sizes.